hazirafidi/Time-Series-WebApp-/README.md

    $ conda activate ts_webapp
    ```

-3. and lastly run the following command to install keras-gpu dependencies
+3. and lastly run the following command to install keras-gpu or keras-cpu dependencies

    ```
    $ conda install -c anaconda keras-gpu

+   or

+   $ conda install -c anaconda keras
    ```

 4. Open your anaconda command prompt and cd folder location and run the following command.